PoloMag/thermo-ref/README.md

-This is a set of BibTeX files related to research in Thermodynamics and Foam Formation.
+This is my collection of BibTeX files.

+The main file, `Thermo-Foam-Ref.bib`, includes many papers and books related to my field of study, which was originally foam formation in oil and refrigerant mixtures.
+Now, this databases includes many other works on thermal sciences in general.

+The other `.bib` files contains other books I read, mainly non-fiction and fiction books.

+I'm keeping this repository public in case anyone uses the same sources I use.

 ## Biber